 Alan Kistler was director of the Department of Organization and Field Services of the AFL-CIO from 1974 to 1986.
-His early career consisted of membership and leadership in union locals in Pittsburgh before becoming an organizer for the CIO and then the AFL-CIO.
-His papers document his official activities in organizing disputes during the years 1987 to 1992, and extensive correspondence from his time as department director.
+His early career consisted of membership and leadership in union locals in Pittsburgh before he became an organizer for the CIO and then the AFL-CIO.
+Kistler's papers document his official activities in organizing disputes during the years 1987 to 1992, and extensive correspondence from his time as department director.
 Other material types include research files, articles, memos, clippings, and union cards.

 This collection is open to the public and must be used in the Special Collections reading room.
 Researchers must register and agree to copyright and privacy laws before using this collection.